-You see things which other people can’t see, or won’t see
+“You see things which other people cannot see, or will not see”

-You quickly find common ground and connect with strangers
+“You quickly connect and find common ground with strangers”

 A real self-starter; and brings a lot of energy to the team.
 In the project we worked on he pro-actively sought out novel ways to solve the problems, and brings in a lot of interesting background.
 Plus, he’s eager to learn.

 – Thatcher, Design Engineer & Business Developer

 By working as an Experience Designer, I noticed the importance of enabling conditions and contributing factors (org structure, culture and routines) if Design is to happen consistently.

 Now my aim is to help a Large Organization climb the Maturity ladder and enjoy more of the business benefits that Design can offer.

 And for the next trick,

 Beyond creating offerings that are pleasurable and easy to use, Designers sharpen an organization’s understanding of their user: the unstated needs, contexts, and daily routines.